Lance Thompson: Cronulla-Sutherland

 During 2006, Thompson's appearances for Cronulla against his former side, St George Illawarra, were highly anticipated.
 The first of these matches saw Thompson scoring two tries, and the second involved St. George player Dean Young being injured in a Thompson tackle, sidelining Young for most of the 2007 season.

 In 2007 Thompson was selected for the final time for the City side which won the annual City vs. Country match, the NSWRL's precursor to the State of Origin series.
 Thompson played his final NRL game in Round 6 against the Penrith Panthers after announcing his retirement from Rugby league on Wednesday, 16 April.
 In a press conference, Thompson explained that the reason for this decision was an ongoing knee injury sustained in 2007 and because he was diagnosed with type one diabetes and that he had "one last game left in him."
 Cronulla-Sutherland Sharks coach Ricky Stuart gave Thompson his last game in Round 6 for his "last hurrah."
 Thompson scored a try early in the match but Cronulla lost the game 20-21 in golden point.

 Post playing

 Thompson later became coach of the Cronulla side in the reserve-grade New South Wales Cup competition.
 At the time of his death, he managed the bistro at the Woolooware Golf Club, which was thriving at the time.

 Death

 Thompson died in Cronulla on 23 August 2018.
 The death was believed to be a medical episode.
+It was confirmed by his daughter in July 2026, his death was due to diabetic ketoacidosis, a life-threatening complication of type 1 diabetes.
 He was honored by more than 400 friends, family, teammates, and coaches at a tribute luncheon in Sydney.